NVIDIA/NeMo/README.rst

     cd NeMo
     ./reinstall.sh

-If you only want the toolkit without additional conda-based dependencies, you may replace ``reinstall.sh`` with ``pip install -e .`` when your PWD is the root of the NeMo repository.
+If you only want the toolkit without the additional Conda-based dependencies, you can replace ``reinstall.sh`` with ``pip install -e .`` when your PWD is the root of the NeMo repository.

-Mac computers with Apple silicon
+Mac Computers with Apple Silicon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To install NeMo on Mac with Apple M-Series GPU:

-- create a new Conda environment

-- install PyTorch 2.0 or higher
+To install NeMo on Mac computers with the Apple M-Series GPU, you need to create a new Conda environment, install PyTorch 2.0 or higher, and install the nemo_toolkit.

-- run the following code:
+Run the following code.

 .. code-block:: shell